Mortgage Closing Process

-You’ve found your dream home; you’ve applied and been approved for a mortgage and are now ready to close and officially move into your house.
-So, what exactly is the closing process for a mortgage?
-How long does it take to close a mortgage?
-When you close on your mortgage, it is the last step in buying and financing a home.
-You and all other parties involved will sign the necessary documents during the closing.
-Once you sign, the house and the mortgage are now yours!
-Congratulations!
+You’ve found your dream home; you’ve applied and been approved for a mortgage, and are now ready to close and officially move into your house!
+The mortgage closing process is the last step in the home buying process.
+After the mortgage closing, the house and the mortgage are officially yours!

 List of Mortgage Closing Documents

-While going over all of the documents, do not hesitate to ask your mortgage expert questions.
-At GuardHill, we want you to understand the entire mortgage financing process thoroughly!
+At closing, you sign many important documents.
 Here are some documents you may be signing when you’re ready to close on your mortgage:

 - The Closing Disclosure